Do-It-Yourself Appliance Repair Help

 Steamed, please.
 And shaken, not stirred.

-2 Responses to “Replacing the Motor in a Maytag Dryer”
+2 thoughts on “Replacing the Motor in a Maytag Dryer

 I replaced the motor on my Maytag dryer a couple of months ago.
 Not too bad, but be prepared for a minor fight pulling the tabs that hold down the motor and putting them back in.
 You may also run into problems with the pulley on the end of the motor; some people suggested ordering a new one when you order the motor.
 For more details, see this thread on the old Appliantology forums.
 Hope that helps.